aadityabhusal/visual-logic/README.md

 3. **Data**
    - A value of type: string, number, boolean, array and object
    - Can be either of a generic type or have a fixed type
    - Can reference another Data's value as variable
 4. **Method**
    - An Operation-like entity with parameters and a result type
    - Chained after a Statement's Data taking the previous entity's result as first parameter

 ## Setup and Development

+Install `yarn` package manager.
+Run `yarn install` to install all the packages and `yarn dev` to start the development server

 ### Typechecking

 Since, the project uses Vite as build tool which [doesn't perform](https://vitejs.dev/guide/features.html#transpile-only) type checking during development.
 We can use `tsc --noEmit --watch` in a separate terminal to check of types errors throughout the project.